OFFIS-DAI/mango/docs/source/tutorial.rst

    </details>

 *******************************************
-1. Using Codecs to simplity Message Types
+3. Using Codecs to simplify Message Types
 *******************************************

 Corresponding file: `v3_codecs_and_typing.py`